Ferroelectricity in dipolar liquids: the role of annealed positional disorder: Conclusion

-Within this framework, an effective dipolar interaction is defined that is screened by the spatial isotropy enforced by the reference system potential, shorter-ranged than the bare interaction, and ferroelectric-like.
-While screened dipolar interaction due to free rotation of particles dipoles, appropriate for the paraelectric phase, has been extensively considered, see e.g. Refs. \cite{Mercer, Frodl}, commonly refereed as Keesom interaction \cite{Keesom}, the screening of the dipolar interaction arising from the annealed positional disorder characteristic of a liquid has been overlooked.
-In the paraelectric phase, the two screened potentials are equivalent.
+Within the present framework, an effective dipolar interaction emerges that is screened by the spatial isotropy enforced by the reference system potential, shorter-ranged than the bare interaction, and ferroelectric-like.
+While screening induced by the free rotational motion of dipoles, appropriate to the paraelectric phase, has been extensively considered, see e.g. Refs. \cite{Mercer, Frodl}, commonly refereed as Keesom interaction \cite{Keesom}, the screening originating from the annealed positional disorder characteristic of the liquid state has remained largely unexplored.

-If the dipolar liquid is surrounded by a medium that is not a conductor, both in numerical simulations and in real systems, a macroscopic polarization necessarily produces a depolarization field that depends on the sample shape and on the dielectric constant of the surrounding medium.
-Consequently, in the ferroelectric phase, polarized domains can develop \cite{Groh, Griffiths, Campa, Levesque, Wang, Weis3}.
-The difficulty in stabilizing such a state in a liquid may, speculatively, account for the propensity of supercooled water to crystallize.
+If the dipolar liquid is embedded in a non-conducting medium, both in numerical simulations and in real systems, any macroscopic polarization necessarily generates a depolarization field that depends on the sample shape and on the dielectric constant of the surrounding medium.
+As a consequence, in the ferroelectric phase, polarized domains can develop \cite{Groh, Griffiths, Campa, Levesque, Wang, Weis3}.
+The difficulty in stabilizing such a state in a liquid may, speculatively, account for the tendency of deeply supercooled water, possibly in a low-density polarized phase, to crystallize.

-As a further result, this study identifies the pair correlation function in the paraelectric phase as a diagnostic indicator of the propensity toward ferroelectric ordering, which can occur when the correlation function becomes positive.
-On this basis, the study proposes a method to reconstruct the pair correlation function entering the DFT free-energy functional from the moments of the probability distribution of $\hat{d}_i \cdot \hat{d}_j$ in the paraelectric phase.
-Similar results may also be obtained by integrating supervised machine learning into a classical DFT framework \cite{Sammuller}.
-Interestingly, this study shows that the onset of a ferroelectric phase transition leaves a signature on the radial pair correlation function marginalized over the dipolar degrees of freedom, i.e., on the radial distribution function $g^{(2)}(r)$ obtained in numerical simulations after integrating out dipolar variables.
+As a further result, the present study identifies the pair correlation function in the paraelectric phase as a diagnostic indicator of the propensity toward ferroelectric ordering, which can occur when the correlation function becomes positive.
+On this basis, a method is proposed to reconstruct the pair correlation function entering the DFT free-energy functional from the moments of the probability distribution of $\hat{d}_i \cdot \hat{d}_j$ in the paraelectric phase.
+The same issue has recently been addressed from a different perspective by integrating supervised machine learning into a classical DFT framework \cite{Sammuller}.
+Interestingly, the onset of ferroelectric ordering is also shown to leave a detectable signature on the radial pair correlation function marginalized over the dipolar degrees of freedom, namely in the radial distribution function $g^{(2)}(r)$ measured in numerical simulations after integrating out dipolar variables.

 The present study finally places the classical DFT developments of Ref. \cite{Izzo}, which describes the interplay between ferroelectric and liquid–liquid phase transitions in dipolar liquids with reference to supercooled water, on more solid ground.